seldonian-framework/Tutorials/examples/facial_recognition.md

 <h3 id="summary" align="center" class="mb-3">Summary</h3>

 <p>
 In this example, we demonstrated how to use the Seldonian Toolkit to build a gender classifier that satisfies a custom-defined fairness constraint.
 We covered how to format the dataset and metadata so that they are compatible with the toolkit.
 We ran the Seldonian Engine once to show that the model is capable of passing the safety test and to understand how the model is trading off its primary loss function with the constraint function.
 We then ran a Seldonian Experiment to evaluate the true performance and safety of the QSA and to compare it to baseline models.
 We found that the QSA performs almost as well as the CNN without any constraints after it has enough data to return a solution.
 Critically, the QSA never violates the constraint, whereas the CNN without constraints frequently violates it.
-The constraint is not all that restrictive, only requiring that the model's accuracy should not differ by more than $20\%$ when predicting male versus female faces.
+The constraint is not all that restrictive, only requiring that the model's accuracy should not differ by more than $20\%$ when predicting one gender compared to the other.
 </p>

 <p>
-    We intended this example to illustrate how to use to the Seldonian Toolkit to apply fairness constraints to a deep learning model and to evaluate how the performance, data-efficiency, and safety trade off.
+    We provide this example to show how to use to the Seldonian Toolkit to apply fairness constraints to a deep learning model and to evaluate how the performance, data-efficiency, and safety trade off.
 We want to stress that the dataset, model and fairness constraint we used are all interchangable.
-The toolkit supports any supervised learning model, as long as it is implemented in PyTorch or Tensorflow and it is differentiable.
+The toolkit supports <i>any</i> supervised deep learning model (as long as it is implemented in one of the supported libraries) and it is differentiable.
 Also, the fairness constraint we used is not intended to be <i>correct</i> or reused elsewhere.
 It was chosen as an example of how one could define their own fairness constraints or adopt existing ones.
-Enforcing this fairness constraint, or perhaps <i>any</i>, statistical fairness constraint(s) may not address all of the issues related to the fairness of facial recognition systems.
+Enforcing this fairness constraint, or perhaps any, statistical fairness constraint(s) may not address all of the issues related to the fairness of facial recognition systems.
 There are other issues that go beyond enforcing statistical fairness constraints, such as concerns about consent from people whose faces are used to train the model and concerns about the use of facial recognition at all.
-Instead, we hope that the toolkit can be one piece of a more holistic solution.
+Instead, we hope that the toolkit can be one piece of a more holistic solution that addresses these issues.
 </p>

 </div>